zopefoundation/ZODB/README.txt

 You must have Python installed.
 If you're using a system Python install, make sure development support is installed too.

-You also need the transaction, zc.lockfile, ZConfig, zdaemon, zope.event, zope.interface, zope.proxy and zope.testing packages.
-If
-you don't have them and you can connect to the Python Package Index, then these will be installed for you if you don't have them.
+You also need the transaction, BTrees, persistent, zc.lockfile, ZConfig, zdaemon, zope.event, zope.interface, zope.proxy and zope.testing packages.
+If you don't have them and you can connect to the Python Package Index, then these will be installed for you if you don't have them.

 Installation
 ============